Table of Contents

 How Missions Work

-When you run /spec-kitty.specify, Spec Kitty prompts for the mission type:
+When you run /spec-kitty.specify, Spec Kitty prompts for the mission type that will back the new mission:

 ?
 Select mission type: